Writing Center Frequently Asked Questions (FAQs)

 What happens during a Writing Center appointment?

 Typically during a tutoring session, the tutor will want to know what you are working on, what step you are at in the writing process, and the specific issues you would like to address.
-The tutor will usually ask you to read your paper out loud while he/she listens and reads silently along with you.
+The tutor will usually ask you to read your paper out loud while they listen and read silently along with you.
 After you finish reading your paper, the tutor will discuss it with you and help you address some of your concerns and any issues the tutor may notice.
 Issues may include development, organization, analysis, and patterns of errors.
+Overall, the goal is to help students strengthen their confidence in writing and grow in their writing process.

 Why don’t Writing Center tutors correct and edit my work for me?